the-final-countdown/capstone-project/README.md

 7. Under the **Resources** tab, search and install **Heroku Postgres**

-8. Choose your branch and deploy use one of the deployment methods
+8. Choose your branch and use one of the deployment methods to build your app

 ## Endpoints